Understand your obligations to pay an injured worker when their claim has been accepted.

-Your worker with a work-related injury or illness will give you their valid medical certificate, which is known as their Certificate of Capacity.
-This will tell you about any time away from work they need for their recovery, and/or different tasks or duties they can perform to help with their return to work.
+Your worker with a work-related injury or illness will give you their valid medical certificate, which is known as their Certificate of Capacity, using the WorkSafe approved form.
+This will tell you about any time away from work they need for their recovery, different tasks or duties they can perform to help with their return to work.

 If you do not have the excess buyout option, your WorkSafe agent will let you know how much to pay your worker.
 The amount is based on your worker's pre-injury average weekly earnings (over the last 52 weeks or less).

 Fill out the calculating pre-injury average weekly earnings form and send it to your WorkSafe agent.

 Your WorkSafe agent will reimburse you for any weekly payments that you make to your worker after their first 10 days.

 Forward all Certificates of Capacity to your WorkSafe agent as soon as you receive them from your worker.
 Remember to keep a copy for your own records.